KanmiTitus/Chat-Commerce-Dashboard/README.md

     Furthermore, I leveraged Power BI's AI features, which include self-updating Smart Narratives to summarize key insights and forecasting models to predict trends, aiding in proactive decision-making and strategic planning.

+- _**Power BI Data Source and Modelling:**_
+    The SQL database was connected to Power BI as my data source, and data from the SQL data dump database was imported into Power Query.
+I also imported the internal company managers' data file into Power BI, also updated our clients' access database in the Microsoft 365 account to make hierarchical row-level security easy.

 - _**Dashboard Page Layout:**_
 - Overview Page

   <img width="680" alt="Overview Page" src="https://github.com/user-attachments/assets/0f08e0a8-9c50-40a0-b439-6b37fcb17c53" />